Purchasing a mattress pad is an effective way to improve your quality of sleep without spending a fortune.

 Benefits of a Mattress Pad

-• Added plushness – Adding a pad may give your mattress a slight upgrade in plushness, which may be all that stands in the way between you and the perfect amount of pressure relief.
+- Added plushness – Adding a pad may give your mattress a slight upgrade in plushness, which may be all that stands in the way between you and the perfect amount of pressure relief.

-• Extend mattress use – A mattress pad can help extend the life of your mattress.
+- Extend mattress use – A mattress pad can help extend the life of your mattress.

-• Cheaper alternative – Mattress pads are considerably less expensive than a new mattress, providing a great way to improve your bed space on a budget.
+- A cheaper alternative – Mattress pads are considerably less expensive than a new mattress, providing a great way to improve your bed space on a budget.

-Mattress Pad vs. Mattress Topper vs. Mattress Protector
+Difference Between a Mattress Pad vs. Mattress Topper vs. Mattress Protector

-Protectors are often even thinner than mattress pads and some wrap around the entirety of the mattress.
+Protectors are often even thinner than mattress pads, and some wrap around the entirety of the mattress.
 Their sole purpose is to provide a tight layer of protection between the mattress and the outside world.
 They are often equipped to shield the bed from higher volumes of liquid from spills and provide a resistant surface to most allergens.
 These rarely change the feel of the bed, though.
-For more, see our article on how to tell the difference between a mattress pad and a protector.
+For more, see our article on how to tell the difference between a mattress pad vs. protector.

 Best Mattress Pad FAQs